The Defeat of Germany: 3 SEQ Samples

 On the other hand, the US Army was well-trained and well-equipped.
 Their economy was doing well and had the means to fight a long and sustained war with Germany.
 Hence, I would disagree with the statement as the entry of the USA was far more impactful than the entry of the USSR, highlighting the entry of the USA as the critical factor that led to German defeat.
 As the decision of the USA to enter the war was not within Hitler’s control, he should not be blamed for German loss.

 This is part of the History Structured Essay Question series.
-You can download the pdf version here.
-Other chapters are found below:
+For O level History Elective information, you can find it here.
+You can download the pdf version below.

 - Treaty of Versailles